Find out if you need to pay Fuel Duty on the fuel you produce, import or use and the rate you need to pay.

-You will also have to pay the duty to HMRC in advance.
+You’ll also need to pay the duty to HMRC in advance.

 Regular imports of fuel in duty suspension from other EU countries

-- use the services of a Registered Consignee who will act as your agent and import it for you
+- use a registered consignee who will act as your agent and import it for you

-- use the services of an authorised warehousekeeper who receives fuel on your behalf into duty suspension in an excise warehouse approved to receive imports
+- use an authorised warehousekeeper who receives fuel on your behalf into duty suspension in an excise warehouse approved to receive imports

-If you use a Registered Consignee, they are not allowed to store or dispatch excise goods in duty suspension.
-They must account for the Fuel Duty due on the goods as soon as they are received.
-So if you are approved as a Registered Consignee yourself, you will also have to pay the Fuel Duty on receipt of the goods.
+Registered consignees aren’t allowed to store or dispatch goods in duty suspension.
+They must account for the Fuel Duty as soon as the goods are received.

-- follow the procedures for the standard scheme for unregistered Commercial Importers to import duty-paid goods into the UK - but any UK duty liability must be paid in advance
+- the standard scheme for unregistered commercial imports to import duty-paid goods into the UK and pay any UK duty in advance

 Imports from countries outside the EU

-If you import dutiable fuel from outside the EU, it becomes liable for UK Fuel Duty when it reaches the UK.
-However, the duty won’t be payable at that point if either of the following applies:
+If you import fuel from outside the EU, it’s liable for Fuel Duty when it reaches the UK.

-- it is delivered to an excise warehouse approved to hold imported oil, or to an approved oil producer’s premises
+- it’s delivered to an excise warehouse approved to hold imported oil, or to an approved oil producer’s premises

 - the duty is eligible for relief

 When you bring fuel into the UK from non-EU countries, you may need to follow the rules for payment of Customs Duty and VAT.
 This includes when it’s delivered to an excise warehouse or oil producer.